Freddrenna Lyle

 Freddrenna Margaret Lyle serves as Judge of the First Municipal District of State of Illinois' Circuit Court of Cook County.
 Appointed on December 16, 2011 by all seven Illinois Supreme Court Justices.
-She served as alderman of the 6th Ward of the City of Chicago for 13 years.
+She served as alderman from the 6th ward of the city of Chicago for 13 years.

 Early history

 Lyle has lived in the Park Manor, Chicago neighborhood for more than 45 years.
 She attended Park Manor Elementary School and South Shore High School.
-She earned her undergraduate degree from the University of Illinois at Chicago and her law degree from John Marshall Law School.
+She earned her undergraduate degree from the University of Illinois at Chicago and her Juris Doctor degree from John Marshall Law School.
 Before her appointment, Lyle was an attorney in private practice.

 Public service

 Lyle was President of the Cook County Bar Association, board member of the National Bar Association, member of the Supreme Court Committee on Character and Fitness, and co-chair of the Lawyer’s Committee for Harold Washington.
 She also served on Governor Blagojevich’s transition team.
 She is currently a member of Park Manor Neighbors, Chatham Avalon Park Community Council, NAACP, and Rainbow/PUSH.
 She is currently the Vice Chair of the Cook County Democratic Party and Chairman of the Black Elected Officials of Illinois.